MoenJohn/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
+In this written report and analysis will attempt to describe Kickstarter campaign outcomes both based on their launch dates and on their funding goals.
+Included is the dataset, the relevant and analyzed data from that dataset (both in the Excel doc) along with some charts generated from them and my analysis in this README.

 ### Purpose
+The purpose of this analysis is to visualize Kickstarter campaign outcomes in relation to two factors: launch dates and funding goals.

 ## Analysis and Challenges
+The analysis itself was fairly straight forward with little difficulties, TBC

 ### Analysis of Outcomes Based on Launch Date